AhsanM1470/covid-data-viewer/readme.md

 5. *testGetMostRecentDataWithFilter()*: This method tests that getMostRecentDataWithFilter() returns only the most recent records that match the given filter.
 First, the method gets the most recent data with the getTotalCases filter applied and checks that the data returned matches the filter and is the most recent available.
 Then, the method does the same, but with the getTotalDeaths filter applied instead.
 6. *testGetBoroughs()*: This method tests whether getBoroughs() is returning the expected borough names or not.
 The method checks that each borough name in the returned array matches the expected borough names.
 7. *testIsDateInRange()*: This method tests whether isDateInRange() returns true when the input date is within the date range (inclusive), and false when it's outside the range.
 The method checks the method's result for valid dates, invalid dates, and edge case dates.
-8. testIsDateRangeValid(): This method tests whether isDateRangeValid() returns false when either date is null or the 'to' date is before the 'from' date, and true otherwise.
+8. testIsDateRangeValid(): This method tests whether isDateRangeValid() returns false when either date is null or the 'from' date is after the 'to' date, and true otherwise.
 The method checks the method's result for valid and invalid inputs.
 9. testGetAverage(): This method tests whether the getAverage() method calculates the correct mean average, even when nulls are passed in.
-The method tests the method's behavior for various scenarios, including all null values, mixed values, and non-null values.
+The method tests the method for various scenarios, including all null values, mixed values, and non-null values.